Robinlovelace/open-gat/README.md

-source tools for transport planning come in many forms, ranging from single functions dedicated to a particular task to large software projects and enabling geographic analysis at every stage of the transport planning process, from data collection and demand modelling to visualisation of results on publicly available and interactive web-based maps.
+source tools for transport planning come in many forms, ranging from single functions dedicated to a particular task to large software projects and enabling geographic analysis at every stage of the transport planning process, from data collection and demand modeling to visualization of results on publicly available and interactive web-based maps.
 Although options are abundant, many lack documentation explaining how they can be used ‘in production’ and few case studies exist showing how they can support established transport planning workflows.
 Thus,